Day

 Brief Description

-This is the third term of the course; the first term introduced learners to beginners pattern cutting in women’s wear, using block pattern manipulation techniques.
+The first term introduced learners to beginners pattern cutting in women’s wear, using block pattern manipulation techniques.
 After learning initial techniques and skills and using your own measurements you will produce a set of basic blocks, and learn how to adapt them to create different styles and your own designs.

 Previous Experience and Knowledge Needed?